LEDIG STILLING VED NMBU

-The successful applicant must meet the conditions defined for admission to a PhD programme at NMBU.
-The applicant must have an academically relevant education corresponding to a five-year Norwegian degree programme, where 120 credits are at master's degree level.
-Candidates submitting MSc thesis by 30.
-June 2021 may be considered.
-The applicant must have a documented strong academic background from previous studies, and document proficiency in both written and oral English.
-For more detailed information on the admission criteria please see the NMBU PhD Regulations sections 5, and the supplementary provisions for Science and technology.
-Proof of English proficiency should be in accordance with NMBU PhD regulation section 5-2 (3).
+In order to be appointed, the candidate must meet the requirements for admission to one of the PhD programs at NMBU.
+A master's degree of at least 120 credits (ECTS) is required, which is based on a bachelor's degree of at least 180 credits (ECTS), or cand.med.vet. degree, or integrated master's degree of at least 300 credits (ECTS).
+Candidates submitting MSs thesis by 30.
+September 2021 may be considered.
+The applicant must have a documented strong academic background from previous studies, and be able to document good English skills, both written and oral.
+For more detailed information on admission criteria, see the PhD Regulations and the “supplementary provisions for the PhD programmes”.

 The applicant must document expertise and interest in the research subject.

 - A master’s degree in mathematics

 - Strong skills in scientific computing